bmartino1/hiveos-pxe-diskless/README.md

 In BC-250 Bios change network boot to enable and Ipv4 PXE (Http isnt used do not enable) In bios you can enable SVM if needed (but does not make a difference) but do not enable IOMMU it will not work.

+Thank you Rick_IV for clarifing the install!
+"First you have to use the chroot command: sudo ./deploy_pxe ubuntu18 --chroot

+Once there, check to see if DNS is working by pinging google.com.
+If you get an IP you're good.
+If not, the resolv.conf file is symlinked and most likely missing.
+Run the following to add the correct resolv.conf:

+mkdir /run/resolvconf && touch /run/resolvconf/resolv.conf && echo 'nameserver 8.8.4.4' > /run/resolvconf/resolv.conf

+Now you should be able to ping google and get an ip.
+Next, cd into /hive/sbin and run this:

+./amd-ocl-install 22.02

+Then it might be a good idea to install any miners that you would want to have as part of the default install.
+Once finished in chroot, type exit and run intrd then the original deploy build command again:

+sudo ./deploy_pxe ubuntu18 --initrd
+sudo ./deploy_pxe ubuntu18 --build

+I had to stop the inet-utils service and restart atfpt service to get it to serve the OS."

 Documentation
 https://forum.hiveos.farm/t/hive-os-diskless-pxe/12319